Am Fear Liath Mòr: Collie

+Densham

-In 1945, Peter Densham was participating in rescue work in the Cairngorm mountains during World War II.
+In 1945, Pete Densham was participating in rescue work in the Cairngorm mountains during World War II.
 One day, he reported hearing strange noises, mist closing in on his location, and increasing pressure around his neck.
 He fled before seeing anything concrete.
 A friend of his, climber Richard Frere, wrote about his sense of "a Presence, utterly abstract but intensely real" on the mountain and heard "an intensely high singing note" a few years later in 1948.
 Frere also presented the encounter of another mutual friend, who wished to remain anonymous, while he camped on Ben Macdui.
 He reported waking up feeling an inescapable feeling of dread, and looked out of his tent to see a large figure with dark hair standing in front of the moon in silhouette.

+Tewnion

 In 1958, naturalist and mountaineer Alexander Tewnion published an article in The Scots magazine about an encounter with the Grey Man in 1943.
 "I spent a 10-day leave climbing alone in the Cairngorms.
 One afternoon, just as I reached the summit cairn of Ben MacDhui, mist swirled across the Lairig Ghru and enveloped the mountain.
 The atmosphere became dark and oppressive, a fierce, bitter wind whisked among the boulders, and... an odd sound echoed through the mist – a loud footstep, it seemed.
 Then another, and another...
 A strange shape loomed up, receded, came charging at me!
 Without hesitation I whipped out the revolver and fired three times at the figure.
 When it still came on I turned and hared down the path, reaching Glen Derry in a time that I have never bettered.
 You may ask was it really the Fear Laith Mhor?
+Frankly, I think it was.

+Rennie

-Frankly, I think it was.No photographs of the Big Grey Man have ever been taken.
-Photographer John A. Rennie supposedly found a series of footprints in Spey Valley, measuring 19 inches (48 centimetres) long and 14 inches (36 centimetres) wide.
+No photographs of the Big Grey Man have ever been taken.
+Photographer John A. Rennie supposedly found a series of footprints in Spey Valley, measuring 19 in long and 14 in wide.
 These were published in a book, but he later discovered that they were a natural phenomenon caused by rainfall eroding the snow.